manrajgrover/papers/deep-gradient-compression.md

     2. Mask stops the momentum for delayed gradients, preventing the stale momentum from carrying the weights in the wrong direction

 2. Warm-up Training
-    1. Gradients are more diverse and aggressive in early stages of training and sparsifying them limits the range of variation of the model
+    1. Gradients are more diverse and aggressive in the early stages of training and sparsifying them limits the range of variation of the model
     2. The remaining accumulated gradients may outweigh the latest gradients and misguide the optimization direction
     3. Using less aggressive learning rate helps slow down the changing speed of the neural network at the start of training
     4. Less aggressive gradient sparsity helps reduce the number of extreme gradients being delayed